asamy/ksm/README.md

 multi-purpose thing is perfeclty fine, e.g. a sandbox, etc.

 Currently, KSM supports Windows and Linux kernels natively, and aims to support macOS by 2017, if you want to port KSM see porting guidelines down below.
+Note that the `master` branch may be unstable (bugs, unfinished features, etc.), so you might want to stick with the releases for a captured stable state.

 ## Features